TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 cover = 'img/godot/godot_survivors_7.gif'
 +++

-After hearing a lot of positive buzz around the 4.0 ver. release, and especially after witnessing Unity's extensive promotional campaign last year, I couldn't resist checking Godot out.
+After hearing a lot of positive buzz around the 4.0 version release and witnessing Unity's extensive promotional campaign last year, I couldn't resist checking Godot out.

 This year, I set out to master the fundamentals of Godot, diving into documentation and applying my knowledge to practice.
 Below is the progress of my studies so far.
 Of course I've just barely scratched the surface of what Godot has to offer, but it's just the beginning - Godot is cool and I'm hooked.